Oriented discrepancy of Hamilton cycles in oriented graphs satisfying Ore-type condition: Abstract

 \section{Abstract}

 Erd{\H o}s (1963) initiated extensive graph discrepancy research on 2-edge-colored graphs.
 Gishboliner, Krivelevich, and Michaeli (2023) launched similar research on oriented graphs.
-They conjectured the following generalization of Dirac's theorem: If the minimum degree $\delta$ of an $n$-vertex oriented graph $G$ is greater or equal to $n/2$, then $G$ has a Hamilton oriented cycle with at least $\delta$ forward arcs.
+They conjectured the following extension of Dirac's theorem: If $D$ is an oriented graph on $n \ge 3$ vertices with minimum degree $\delta (D) \ge n/ 2$, then $D$ contains a Hamilton oriented cycle with at least $\delta(D)$ arcs in the same direction.
 This conjecture was proved by Freschi and Lo (2024) who posed an open problem to extend their result to an Ore-type condition.
-We propose two conjectures for such extensions and prove some results which provide support to the conjectures.
-For forward arc maximization on Hamilton oriented cycles and paths in semicomplete multipartite digraphs \GGn{and locally semicomplete digraphs}, we obtain characterizations which lead to polynomial-time algorithms.
+We propose two conjectures for such extensions and prove results which provide support to the conjectures.